PhotonVision/photonvision/docs/source/docs/installation/sw_install/raspberry-pi.md

 Download the latest release of the PhotonVision Raspberry image (.xz file) from the [releases page](https://github.com/PhotonVision/photonvision/releases).
 You do not need to extract the downloaded ZIP file.

 :::{note}
-Make sure you download the image that ends in '-RasberryPi.xz'.
+Make sure you download the image that ends in '-RaspberryPi.xz'.
 :::

 ## Flashing the Pi Image